openwdl/wdl/versions/development/SPEC.md

 ```

 ### Using a Struct

 When using a struct in the declaration section of either a `workflow` or a `task` or `output` section you define them in the same way you would define any other type.

+Structs should be declared with Object literals, as the keys can be checked
+for correctness before run time.
+Assignment is also possible from `Maps`, other `Structs`, and `Tasks`.
+As `Map` literals can contain arbitrary expressions for the keys,
+their use for defining `Structs` is discouraged.
+If the expression assigned to the `Struct` is not compatible with the
+`Struct` fields, the workflow should error.

 For example, if I have a struct like the following:
 ```wdl